KollerJulian/Pi_Calculator/README.md

-# Py_Calculator by julien_Blue
+# Pi_Calculator by julien_Blue
-This program calculates the value of Pi using the Chudnovsky Algorithm in an successive approximation.\n Calculated value of Pi will be written to an automatically generated external file (pi.txt) in the folder where the Py_Calculator_(v.X.XX).py file is located. pi.txt will be overwritten if it already exists.
+This program calculates the value of Pi using the Chudnovsky Algorithm in an successive approximation.\n Calculated value of Pi will be written to an automatically generated external file (pi.txt) in the folder where the Pi_Calculator_(v.X.XX).py file is located. pi.txt will be overwritten if it already exists.
-Program will be interrupted if the Py_Calculator.py file is stored in an write protected folder.
+Program will be interrupted if the Pi_Calculator.py file is stored in an write protected folder.

 ## v1.04 (19.09.2018)
 	- output file will get it's name by the precision of pi